+The role of communication in multi-agent systems remains one of the most important open issues in multi-agent system design.
 Previous work has shown that beneficial communication can emerge in a multi-agent system.
-Ackley and Littman [1] show that agents can evolve to communicate altruistically in a track world even when doing so provides no immediate benefit to the individual.
-MacLennan and Burghardt [14] use genetic algorithms to evolve finite state machines that cooperate by communicating in a simple abstract world.
-Walker and Wooldridge [23] study the emergence of conventions in multi-agent systems as a function of various hard-coded strategy update functions, including update functions where agents communicate to exchange memories of observed strategies by other agents.
-Luc Steels [20] show that vocabulary can evolve through the principle of self-organization.
-A set of agents create their own vocabulary in a random manner, yet self-organization occurs because the agents are coupled in the sense that they must conform to a common vocabulary in order to cooperate through communication.
-Saunders and Pollack [17] allow agents to communicate real-valued signals through continuous communication channels.
-The signals decay over distance and an agent's input on a channel reflects the summation of all the other agents' signals along that channel.
-Saunders and Pollack assigned these agents to a task in which they need to follow a broken trail of food and show it was possible to evolve agents that communicate the presence of food.
+Ackley and Littman [1] show that agents can evolve to communicate altruistically even when doing so provides no immediate benefit to the individual.
+MacLennan and Burghardt [11] use genetic algorithms to evolve finite state machines that cooperate by communicating in a simple abstract world.
+Walker and Wooldridge [16] study the emergence of conventions in multi-agent systems as a function of various hardcoded strategy update functions, including update functions where agents communicate to exchange memories of observed strategies by other agents.
+Luc Steels [13] show that a set of agents can create their own vocabulary in a random manner, yet self-organization occurs because the agents are coupled in the sense that they must conform to a common vocabulary in order to cooperate through communication.
+Saunders and Pollack [12] allow agents to communicate realvalued signals through continuous communication channels and show it was possible to evolve agents that communicate the presence of food in a food trail-following task.
 Balch and Arkin [2] assigned robot agents to 3 tasks (foraging, consuming, and grazing) and showed that communication significantly improves performance on tasks with little environmental communication, and that more complex communication strategies provide little or no benefit over low-level communication.